Aliases for H2AFY2 Gene

 GeneCards Summary for H2AFY2 Gene

 H2AFY2 (H2A Histone Family Member Y2) is a Protein Coding gene.
 Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Preimplantation Embryo.
-GO annotations related to this gene include protein heterodimerization activity and RNA polymerase II regulatory region sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and RNA polymerase II regulatory region sequence-specific DNA binding.
 An important paralog of this gene is H2AFY.

 UniProtKB/Swiss-Prot for H2AFY2 Gene